anneglienke/challenge_DE_Germany_2022Q1/README.md

 ## The solution

 I chose to use AWS Lambda Container Funtion triggered hourly by AWS EventBridge to run a Docker Image stored on AWS ECR.
 This image contains a Python script that pulls data from SentiCrypt API and pushes it to Stitch Import.
-Stitch then does the upsert and loads the data to a AWS S3 bucket.
-The data is then crawled by AWS Glue Crawler, which will create a Data Catalog that enables it to be queried by AWS Athena. <br /><br />
+Stitch then does the upsert and loads the data to an AWS S3 bucket.
+Next the data is crawled by AWS Glue Crawler, which will create a Data Catalog that enables it to be queried by AWS Athena. <br /><br />

 ![Solution's Archictecture](images/architecture.jpeg)